tbielawa/bitmath/docsite/source/module.rst

 .. function:: bitmath.parse_string(str_repr)

    Parse a string representing a unit into a proper bitmath object.
+All non-string inputs are rejected and will raise a :py:exc:`ValueError`.
+Strings without units are also rejected.
+See the examples below for additional clarity.

    :param string str_repr: The string to parse.
 May contain whitespace
                            between the value and the unit.
    :return: A bitmath object representing ``str_repr``
    :raises ValueError: if ``str_repr`` can not be parsed

+   A simple usage example:

    .. code-block:: python